s49ghosh/UW-Trailblazer/README.md

-# Course Connect
+# UW Trailblazer
-CS 348: Introduction to Database Systems Spring 2023 Group Project

-Members: Helen Xia, Jasmine Xu, Sohom Ghosh, Kevin Zhang

 ### Current Features that the application supports
-Milestone 1
 1. The user can input previous courses through search and click then see their prerequisite and term availabilities.
 Ultimately, we want this to be a drag-and-drop feature for a better user experience.
-(Implemented in app.py and index.html, shown on the homepage on the web application)

 2. After the user has inputted previous courses, we ask them to rate them.
 The average course rating is calculated and stored for each course and displayed when shown to users.
-(Implemented in app.py, index.html and ratings_triggers.sql, shown on the homepage on the web application)

 3. Users can filter their courses based on rating, term availability, and subject.
 This display of the searched courses will provide various information, such as friends taking the course, course term availability, subject, course code, etc.
-(Implemented in app.py, index.html and search.html, shown on the homepage on the web application)

 4. Users are given the ability to select a friends from their friends and display all courses that their friend and them both plan to take (we display the course name, course_code, subject_name, as well as the avg_rating that course has).
 User is also given the ability to select a course from their planned to take courses and will be able to see all friends (First and Last name) who are also planning to take that course.
-(Implemented in app.py, index.html, friend-course.html, and course-friends.html, shown on the homepage on the web application)

-Milestone 2

 5. Login and sign/up page for existing and new users.
 Sessions are saved and used to track which user is using the application.
 Checks for incorrect passwords and stores them encrypted in the database.
-(Implemented in app.py, index.html, signup.html and login.html, shown on the homepage on the web application)

 6. Displays the highest-rated courses in the web application.
 Users can see this by clicking the "View Top Rated Courses" button on the homepage.
-Implemented in index.html, charts.html, and app.py

 ## Installation